BlissMediaSolutions/Book-Xchange/README.md

 Status: Incomplete, Under Development

-Developed with HTML5, CSS3, javascript, Angular.js, AJAX, PHP & SQL.
+Developed with HTML5, CSS3, javascript, Angular.js, AJAX/JSON, PHP & SQL.

 ##### Notes:
 - SQL syntax is design for use with MySQL & MariaDB